-Removing the background from your image opens a world of opportunity for creativity, and there’s nothing better than the magic wand tool to make this happen.
+Removing the background from your image opens a world of opportunity for creativity, and there’s nothing better than the automatic Image Background Remover and the Magic Wand tool to make this happen.
 Here's why!

 Erasing your background with an automatic tool can leave behind unwanted sections, or remove parts you want to keep in the picture.
 Alternatively, using a manual photo eraser tool takes forever and can leave behind messy lines.
-A Magic Wand tool, on the other hand, is somewhere in the middle.
+A Magic Wand tool and using AI to do the job for you, on the other hand, is somewhere in the middle.
 You can replace large sections by clicking on areas of the same color, and remove smaller sections for a clean edit.
 To try this tool out on your images, follow the steps below.

 - Upload your image